Milton Keynes urban area

 Central Milton Keynes from the air, looking south.
 The West Coast Main Line and the A5 mark the right of the picture, Campbell Park and Willen Lake are to the left.
 Stadium MK and Bletchley are at the top of the picture.

 The Milton Keynes urban area or Milton Keynes Built-up Area is a designation established by the United Kingdom's Office for National Statistics.
 (Note: For the ONS definition of a 'built-up area' or 'urban area', see List of urban areas in the United Kingdom#Definition) Milton Keynes has no statutory boundary: the 1967 designated area only determined the area assigned to the Milton Keynes Development Corporation for development.
 The wider urban area outside that designation includes Newport Pagnell and Woburn Sands as well as Aspley Guise (Bedfordshire) and part of Stoke Hammond civil parish.

 At the 2021 census, the population of Milton Keynes's Built-up Area was 264,349, an increase of 11.5% over the figure of 229,941 recorded at the 2011 census.
 That in turn was an increase of almost 25% on the population recorded in the 2001 census of 184,506.

 Built-up area sub-divisions

 These are the 'built-up area subdivisions' of the Milton Keynes urban area (built-up area) as defined by the ONS.

 2021

-As of June 2023, information about the definitions and populations of the built-up area subdivisions of the 2021 census has yet to be released.
+For its reports on the 2021 Census, the ONS uses the term "Amalgamated Built-up Area" for urban areas.
+Its ABuA for Milton Keynes, number 2987, comprises these contiguous built-up areas: